Sara Gadalla Gubara: International competitions

 Internationally, Sara represented Sudan in various competitions in Kenya, the UK and China, where she won a gold medal, becoming one of Sudan's first participants in international swimming competitions.
-However, she considered the 1975 Capri-Naples saltwater race (35 km) in Italy her most important foreign participation ever, where she won second place at the amateurs level.
-Also, in 1975, she represented Sudan in the Beijing games and won the gold medal in the short-distance category.
+However, she considered the 1974 Maratona del Golfo Capri-Napoli race (36 km) in Italy her most important foreign participation ever, where she won second place at the amateurs' level, and 23 (out of 25) in the professional category.
+In 1975, she represented Sudan in the Beijing games and won the gold medal in the short-distance category.
+She participated in the Capri–Naples saltwater race again in 1977 but came last in the professional category.

 Retirement from sports

 Sara retired with over 35 national and international medals and was the first Sudanese woman to swim the English Channel to France.
 For her pioneering role in Sudanese swimming, the International Olympic Committee in 2008 gave her a certificate of appreciation, and she was also honoured nationally and internationally.

 In addition, Sara is an internationally accredited water aerobics instructor, lifeguard and sports administrator.
 Since 2003, she has served as the Sudanese Swimming Federation's general secretary.
 Further, she is a member of the Local Women's Committee and the Sudanese General Handicap Federation.